-API is the brainchild of artists Marko Peljhan and Matthew Biederman.
+API was initiated artists Marko Peljhan and Matthew Biederman.

 The API project website gives details of the process of the project, including the team's visits to Igloolik, Foxe Basin and other Inuit communities in Nunavut, Arctic Canada, the international open architecture competition to design the media unit, and the construction of the prototype unit.

 Arctic Perspective, London

 21 May - 30 September 2010

 The Arctic Perspective exhibition at Canada House showed film and photographic documentation of the API project, including specially commissioned architectural models of the winning entries from an international open design competition for the mobile unit, which received more than 100 entries from over 30 countries.
 The winning unit architectural designs are by Richard Carbonnier (Canada), Catherine Rannou (France) and Giuseppe Mecca (Italy).
 Presented in conjunction with the London Festival of Architecture.

 Arctic Perspective, Dortmund

 18 June - 10 October 2010

 A large-scale exhibition of Arctic Perspective, organsed by HMKV, was held in Dortmund in the framework of European Capital of Culture RUHR 2010 and the international media-art conference ISEA 2010.
 The exhibition focused on the notions of architecure, geopolitics, autonomy, technology and landscape.
 As well as documentation from the API project, the exhibition also featured other positive nothern initiatives that reflect the values of API.